≥ 92% of participants will know how to assess and care for their own mental health as nurses.

 As mentioned before, it is normal in our line of work to be affected from time to time by specific patient experiences, experiences that hold a special place in our hearts or are something we have stuck in our minds at the time.
 However, when an incident or patient encounter leaves us in a mind fog that has begun to affect our functioning in our jobs or our personal lives, this experience of compassion fatigue requires attention and action.

-What can be done to treat compassion fatigue?
-With the mental anguish that can be experienced, physical stress and symptoms of that stress are prevalent (APA, 2020; WebMD, 2022).
-Generally, the first recommendation made is to ramp up self-care.
-Prioritizing yourself, your mind, and your body, and taking care of what you need physically, like when you catch a cold and are told to rest and hydrate, your focus needs to shift toward working on healing and getting better.
+With the mental anguish that can be experienced, physical stress and symptoms of that stress are prevalent (APA, 2025; WebMD, 2024).
+Generally, the first recommendation is to prioritize self-care.
+Prioritizing yourself, your mind, and your body, and taking care of what you need physically, such as when you catch a cold and are advised to rest and hydrate, your focus needs to shift toward healing and recovery.

-As nurses, we are not great at prioritizing ourselves.
+As nurses, we often struggle with prioritizing ourselves.
 We are well known for skipping breaks and holding our bladders for hours so that we can attend to our patients and make sure everyone else has what they need.
 We are a profession that constantly puts others' needs ahead of ours.
-While we have all been there and have excellent reasoning for why we do what we do, we do need to remember that we need to care for ourselves to best care for others.
+While we have all been there and have excellent reasons for why we do what we do, we need to remember that we must care for ourselves to best care for others.

-My favorite analogy to share that outlines the importance of self-care is taken directly from our flight attendants.
+My favorite analogy to share, which outlines the importance of self-care, is taken directly from our flight attendants.
 Just like their pre-flight instructions to put on our masks before helping someone else put on theirs, we cannot be effective long-term in our careers or personal lives without caring for our needs.
 It is important to note here that eating or showering is not considered self-care.
 These are regular physical needs that we should work to meet.
-Self-care ideas can start with (National Institute of Mental Health [NIH], 2022):
+Self-care ideas can start with (National Institute of Mental Health [NIH], 2024):

 Every day, we show love and compassion to our patients and their families.
 We went into nursing specifically to do this because of who we are.
 We offer endless compassion to everyone, regardless of their past and who they are.
 Should we not be able to gift this same level of compassion to ourselves?